srsarangi/drone_sim/README.md

     https://www.youtube.com/watch?v=PiYffouHvuk

-3.    **Follow the Leader.** IN this a drone is made the leader drone which will keep track of the nodes and the path information.
+3.    **Follow the Leader.** In this a drone is made the leader drone which will keep track of the nodes and the path information.
 Other drones just follow the leader drone with a certain distance in offset.

 4. **Obstacle Avoidance.** Laser Sensors are simulated using raycast.
 When Object is in front the drone detects the object and stops.
 Further modifications were done and the drone was made to maneuver around the obstacle.